jameshfisher/jameshfisher.com/_posts/2020-10-16-babel-js-from-the-ground-up.md

 ---
-title: "Babel JS from the ground up"
+title: Babel JS from the ground up
-tags: ["programming", "web", "javascript"]
+tags:
+  - programming
+  - web
+  - javascript
 ---

 "Babel is a JavaScript compiler", say the docs.